 The new trailer has a number of key advantages: By taking a 500 metre coil as opposed to a typical 100 metres, it allows operators to save money by reducing pipe wastage.
 From a safety perspective, the pipe can be loaded and dispensed without operatives having to reach inside or climb onto the frame.

 Due to an improved central drum configuration, pipe is dispensed quicker, faster and more smoothly compared with trailers with no central drum.
 As the coil is fully supported by the hexagonal drum, re-coiling pipe is an easy, single-handed process.

-Despite its large capacity, the new Steve Vick trailer weighs only 1900kg fully laden allowing it to be towed by a typical transit vehicle and the combination of its light weight and single axle makes the 90/500 easy to manoeuvre.
+Despite its large capacity, the new Steve Vick trailer weighs only 1900kg fully laden allowing it to be towed by a typical transit vehicle and the combination of its light weight and single axle makes the 90/500 (now Hexi Pipe Coil Trailer) easy to manoeuvre.

 New Pipe Handler for mini excavators

 Steve Vick is introducing not one but two new Mini Pipe Handlers at No Dig.
 These tools attach to mini excavators to allow PE pipe, up to 180mm in diameter, to be manoeuvred on site and inserted quickly and securely from the safety of the cab.

 The first model inserts pipe up to 125mm and the larger model handles pipe up to 180mm diameter.
 Both are suitable for use with a typical 1.5 to 3 tonne excavator.